austinsonger/AutoPilot-for-POAM/content/docs/closingOpenPOAMItems-gs.md

 ## Input/Output
 - **Input**:
-    - User edits in the "Configuration Findings" sheet, specifically in the "False Positive" column.
+    - User edits in the "Open POA&M Items" sheet, specifically in the "False Positive" column.

 - **Output**:
     - Moves the edited row to the "Closed POA&M Items" sheet if marked `Yes`.